 Program Philosophy and Benefits

-At Vantage Point, you will find that we provide individualized care and treatment in a warm, supportive atmosphere designed to return you or your loved one to his or her highest level of cognitive and emotional functioning.
-We know that treatment for Alzheimer’s disease isn’t a one-size-fits-all approach, so we work with you and your family to best understand your needs so we can create a plan of care that meets all of your needs.
-We’ll provide many types of therapies which are aimed at your unique level of functioning and discover ways in which we can help support you and your family during this challenging time.
+At Vantage Point in Fayetteville, you will find that we provide individualized care and treatment in a warm, supportive atmosphere designed to return you or your loved one to his or her highest level of cognitive and emotional functioning.
+We know that treatment for Alzheimer’s disease isn’t a one-size-fits-all approach, so we work with you and your family to best understand your needs so we can create a plan of care that meets all of your mental health needs.
+We’ll provide many types of therapies at our center, which are aimed at your unique level of functioning and discover ways in which we can help support you and your family during this challenging time.

 Treatment Options Offered at Vantage Point

-When you come to Vantage Point of Northwest Arkansas, you’ll first undergo a comprehensive evaluation process so we can best determine how to help you.
-Your physical examination will determine if you’re struggling with additional medical diagnoses and determine if your medications are adversely affecting you.
+When you come to Vantage Point of Northwest Arkansas, you’ll first undergo a comprehensive evaluation process so we can best determine how to help you manage Alzheimer’s disease.
+Your physical examination at our center will determine if you’re struggling with additional medical diagnoses and determine if your medications are adversely affecting you.
 Your psychiatric evaluation will be able to diagnose the stage of your Alzheimer’s disease and the presence of any co-occurring mental health disorders such as depression.
-The results of your evaluations will used by your treatment team to sit down with you and your loved ones to create an individualized plan of care for your stay with us.
+The results of your evaluations will used by your mental health treatment team to sit down with you and your loved ones to create an individualized plan of care for your stay at our center.

 Medications may be used to help alleviate some of the symptoms of Alzheimer’s disease and allow you to maintain comfort and dignity for as long as possible.
 However, there are not any medications which currently exist that cure Alzheimer’s, but for some, symptoms may be best managed through a medication regime.
 We’ll also examine your existing medications to ensure they’re working effectively and not causing any adverse medication reactions.